-For charges of abuse of a vulnerable adult, Florida statutes define abuse as any willful act or threatened act by a relative, caregiver, or household member which causes or is likely to cause significant impairment to a vulnerable adult’s physical, mental, or emotional health.
+For charges of abuse of a vulnerable adult, local statutes define abuse as any willful act or threatened act by a relative, caregiver, or household member which causes or is likely to cause significant impairment to a vulnerable adult’s physical, mental, or emotional health.
 Abuse also includes acts or omissions and neglect and is prosecuted in Fort Lauderdale with respect to vulnerable adults.

 Vulnerable Adult Neglect